-Have you ever considered moving out of your parent’s house?
+Have you ever thought of moving out from your parent’s house?
 Luckily, there are a lot of choices for housing accommodation for you to choose from, and it’s a good idea to check out the studios for rent in Hong Kong.
 Below are the signs that you should be aware of before it’s too late!

 #1 You still have a curfew